Last revised: 10 Jan 2015

 [Note: JESSE R. GRANT was the father of President ULYSSES S. GRANT - Clarence A. Higgins - Sept.
 1974.]

-[Note by Preston T. Higgins, II on 29 Sep 2005: In Patricia N. Donaldson's Abstracting of Robert Higgins's Will in her book Brown County, Ohio Court Records 1818-1830 she has introduced some errors.
+[Note by Preston T. Higgins, II on 29 Sep 2005: In Patricia N. Donaldson's Abstracting of Robert Higgins's Will in her book Brown County, Ohio Court Records 1818-1830 introduced some errors.
 When she named the sons she incorrectly made it look like John and Jollif were two different sons when in fact John's middle name is Jolliffe.
 Photocopy of Robert Higgins's Will clearly indicates that it was copied from Will Book 1, Page 50 and not Page 65 as indicated in her book on page 7.]

 [Note by Preston T. Higgins, II on 29 Sep 2005: page 10 of Index to Wills (1818-1910) incorrectly shows Robert Higgins's Will to be listed in Book No. 1, Page 52 when it is currently in Book 1, Page 50.]